 is the maker, or has procured the making, or has otherwise been involved in making, vexatious complaints to or about the Trust, its officers or staff

-has conducted, or intends to conduct himself in a manner which is materially prejudicial to the proper conduct of the Trust’s affairs;
+has conducted himself in a manner which has caused or is likely to cause material prejudice to the best interests of the Trust;

 has been violent towards Trust staff or has been banned from any Trust Hospital for inappropriate behaviour towards Trust staff, patients or other visitors to the Trust.

 In all cases where an individual ceases to be entitled to be a Member, the Trust Secretary shall cause his name to be forthwith removed from the Register of Members and he shall thereupon cease to be a Member.

+If the Member is also a Governor, the provisions of paragraph 9.15.4 apply to any proposal to terminate his membership.

+No person who has been expelled from membership is to be re-admitted except by a resolution carried by the votes of two-thirds of the Council of Governors voting at a General Meeting of the Council of Governors.

 Voting at Council of Governors Elections